 "Affordable rent level" means that the accessory dwelling unit household's monthly cost of rent, plus the cost of electricity, gas, water and sewer service, and garbage collection (hereinafter "utilities") is 30% or less than the upper limit of the annual gross household income, divided by 12, for a specified income category and household size as last published by the California Department of Housing and Community Development (hereinafter "HCD").
 The Town shall determine maximum affordable rent levels for rent-restricted accessory dwelling units following the annual publication of the State Income Limits by HCD.
 In determining rent levels, the household size for rent-restricted accessory dwelling units shall be: studio, 1 person; one-bedroom, 2 persons; two-bedroom, 3 persons; and, three-bedroom, 4 persons.
-The cost of utilities for the accessory dwelling unit shall be included in the affordable rent level.
-For rent-restricted accessory dwelling units where utilities are separately metered and billed, and where the accessory dwelling unit household is responsible for the costs of that household's use of utilities, the maximum rent shall be set at 90% of the affordable rent level.
+The cost of utilities for the accessory dwelling units where utilities are separately metered and billed, and where the accessory dwelling unit household is responsible for the costs of that household's use of utilities, the maximum rent shall be set at 90% of the affordable rent level.

-"Efficiency kitchen" shall have the same meaning as defined in California Government Code Section 65852.22, as amended from time to time.
+"Efficiency kitchen" shall have the same meaning as set forth in Government Code Section 66333.

-"Existing structure" means an existing permitted or otherwise legal single-family residence, including all fully enclosed areas such as a partial basement, an attached garage, or an accessory structure that can be made safety habitable under building codes.
+"Existing structure" means an existing single-family residence, including all fully enclosed areas such as a partial basement, an attached garage, or an accessory structure that can be made safety habitable under building codes.